 Chancellor Drake has led the launch of new programs in public health, pharmaceutical sciences, and nursing science, which are already providing highly trained healthcare professionals to meet the critical needs of the community.
-Additionally, he oversaw the creation of the first new public law school in California in more than 40 years; it held its first graduation in May 2012.
-The UC Irvine School of Education was established in July 2012.
+In 2006 he oversaw the creation of the first new public law school in California in more than 40 years.
+Most recently, the UC Irvine School of Education was established in July 2012.

 Prior to Chancellor Drake’s arrival at UC Irvine, he served for five years as vice president for health affairs for the University of California system, overseeing academic program policy at UC’s 15 health sciences schools, located on seven campuses.
 He directed the special research programs in tobacco, breast cancer, and HIV/AIDS; co-chaired the California/Mexico Health Initiative; launched the PRIME (PRogram In Medical Education) initiative to train physicians to care for underserved populations statewide; and founded the California Health Benefits Review Program.

 Before that, he spent more than two decades on the faculty of the UC San Francisco School of Medicine, ultimately becoming the Steven P. Shearing Professor of Ophthalmology and senior associate dean.
 He has served as an administrative leader, teacher, and physician-scientist, conducting clinical research on glaucoma and maintaining an active referral practice.
 He has written scores of scholarly articles and chapters, and his fifth textbook was published in 2009.